A Struggle For Survival Against All Odds: The Yom Kippur War

 By Itzhak Brook M.D.

-The 42nd anniversary of the Yom Kippur War occurs this year.
-The war was launched in 1973 in a surprise attack by Syria and Egypt on the holiest day of the Jewish calendar.
+The Yom Kippur War was launched in 1973 in a surprise attack by Syria and Egypt on the holiest day of the Jewish calendar.

 Even though the signs of an imminent attack were noted by the Israeli intelligence, the Israeli government decided to ignore them for political and strategic reasons.
 Consequencely, the country’s borders were very sparsely defended, creating a dangerous void on the front.